-A regular dental checkup is crucial for early detection and prevention of dental problems and oral diseases such as gum disease and decay/cavities.
+A regular dental check up is crucial for good oral health and early detection and prevention of dental problems and oral diseases such as gum disease and decay/cavities.
 This may sound a bit surprising to most people, but a large majority of cavities are completely painless.

-To maintain good oral health, it is vital to visit your dentist every 6 months.
-Going for your regular checkups helps keep your gums and teeth healthy.
-It also allows early detection of any problems such as gum disease, cavities and oral cancer.
+To maintain good oral hygiene, it is vital to visit your dentist every 6 months.
+Going for your regular dental check ups helps keep your gums and teeth healthy.
+It also allows early detection of any problems such as tooth decay and gum disease, cavities and oral cancer.

 The bacteria in plaque produce acid which eats away at the tooth structure, producing a cavity, which can lead to tooth loss.